-Following is a summary of each work element.
-For more details and the basis for annual planning-level cost estimates, see Appendix B.
+For more details and the basis for annual estimated budgets, see Appendix A.

-Table 7.1 Operations and Maintenance Levels of Service
+Table 7-1 Operations and maintenance level of service

-NPDES Permit Required Existing Levels of Service Enhanced Levels of Services Annual Estimated Budget Assumptions CB inspections and maintenance CB inspections and maintenance Same \$172,000 All City owned catch basins are inspected every two years and cleaned at time of inspection.
+NPDES Permit Required Existing Levels of Service Enhanced Levels of Service Annual Estimated Budget Assumptions CB inspections and maintenance CB inspections and maintenance Same \$172,000 All City owned catch basins are inspected every two years and cleaned at time of inspection.
 CBs on arterials are inspected and cleaned annually.
 Assume 5,000 catch basins cleaned.
 Stormwater facility inspection Stormwater facility inspection Same in house staff Annually performed by one in house full time stormwater inspector.
-Assume 427 stormwater facilities Illicit Discharge, Detection, and Elimi- nation Program Illicit Discharge, Detection, and Elim- ination Program Same in house staff Investigated by stormwater inspector and stormwater technician.
+Assume 427 stormwater facilities Discharge, Illicit Discharge, Detection, and Elimina- tion Program Same in house staff Investigated by stormwater inspector and stormwater technician.
 Maintenance crew performs clean-up when needed.
 Training is provided by Stormwater Program Manager.
 Responded to 24 complaints in 2015.
 See Section 4 for more information.
-Emergency re- sponse Same \$6,000 Some work performed by in house maintenance crew and stormwater inspector.
+Emergency response Same \$6,000 Some work performed by in house maintenance crew and stormwater inspector.
 Street sweeping Same \$55,000 See Section 4 for more information.
 Pond mowing Same \$220,000 Each pond is mowed once per year.
 291 mowed in 2015.
-Inspection of pri- vately owned storm- water facilities Same in house staff Performed by one in house full time stormwater inspector.
+Inspection of privately owned stormwater facilities Same in house staff Performed by one in house full time stormwater inspector.
 Respond to citizen action requests Same in house staff Performed by one in house full time stormwater inspector, one stormwater technician, and maintenance crew as needed.
-Action G.1.1.A: Beaver Management Strategy and implementation \$15,000 one time cost + \$15K annually See Appendix B Action G.5.2.A: Ditch maintenance \$100,000 See Appendix B Action G.6.1.C: Enforcement policy for commercial properties and implementation \$20,000 one time cost + \$30K annually See Appendix B Action G.8.1.A: Stormwater Asset Management Pro- gram \$25,000 one time cost See Appendix B
+Action G.1.1.A: Beaver Management Strategy and implementation \$15,000 one time cost + \$15K annually See Appendix A Action G.5.2.A: Ditch maintenance \$100,000 See Appendix A Action G.6.1.C: Enforcement policy for commercial properties and implementation \$20,000 one time cost + \$30K annually See Appendix A Action G.8.1.A: Storm- water Asset Manage- ment Program \$25,000 one time cost See Appendix A

-Table 7.2 Development Levels of Service
+Table 7-2 Development level of service

-NPDES Permit Requirement Existing Levels of Service Enhanced Levels of Services Annual Estimated Budget Assumptions Review all stormwater site plans for proposed development activity Same In house staff Two full time in house development reviewers plus professional services support by contract velopment sites during construction for TESC Inspect all permitted development sites during construction for TESC and permanent stormwater facilities Same In house staff Two full time in house Public Works construc- tion inspectors plus 9 month seasonal em- ployee Adopt new design manual Action G.6.1.A: Adopt new design manual Same \$45,000, one time cost See Appendix B Update LID code Action G.6.1.B: Update LID code Same \$50,000, one time cost See Appendix B Action G.1.3.A: Keep abreast of latest re- search Same In house staff See Appendix B Action G.3.1.D: Develop LID and design manual educational material \$15,000, one time cost See Appendix B
+NPDES Permit Required Existing Levels of Service Enhanced Levels of Service Annual Estimated Budget Assumptions Review all stormwater site plans for proposed development activity Review all stormwater site plans for proposed development activity Same In house staff Two full time in house development reviewers plus professional services support by contract Inspect construction sites all permitted development sites during construction for TESC and permanent stormwater facilities Inspect all permitted development sites during construction for TESC and permanent stormwater facilities Same In house staff Two full time in house Public Works construction inspectors plus 9 month seasonal employee Adopt new design manual Action G.6.1.A: Adopt new design manual Same \$45,000, one time cost See Appendix A Update LID code Action G.6.1.B: Update LID code Same \$50,000, one time cost See Appendix A Action G.1.3.A: Implementation and enforcement of development-related policies, standards and codes Same In house staff See Appendix A Action G.3.1.D: Develop LID and design manual educational material \$1 5 ,000, one time cost See Appendix A

-Table 7.3 Capital Improvement Program Levels of Service
+Table 7-3 Capital Improvement Program levels of service